upcmd/updocs-content/logs/f0171_vvvv.md

     echo "close the file ....."

     cmd=>:
-    echo "close the file ....."<=
+    echo "close the file ....."
+    -
     close the file .....
+    -
      .. ok
     . ok
-     WARN: [No rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally ->   ERROR: Failed And Not Ignored!
+     WARN: [Not rescued in task level] - [please assess the panic problem and cause, fix it before re-run the task] task finally ->   ERROR: Failed And Not Ignored!
 [You may want to continue and ignore the error]